vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Git/Git_Intro.md

 * The author/owner of original repo reviews the changes and merges the pull request if he wants or reject the pull request
 * [Refer Here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for official docs pull request
 ![Preview](./Images/git50.png)
-this above image scenario we want to do add some changes/features in the linux but we will not have access to linux os so what we will do is, we will fork the linux repo into our github and we will add the changes/features then we will do pull request to the owner of original linux repo in this case if he likes the changes/features add he will accept the pull request if not he will reject the pull request
+this above image scenario we want to do add some changes/features in the linux but we will not have access to linux  so what we will do is, we will fork the linux repo into our github and we will add the changes/features then we will do pull request to the owner of original linux repo in this case if he likes the changes/features he will accept the pull request if not he will reject the pull request

 #### Example of pull request:
 * **Steps:**